Common Assessment Descriptions

-PARCC – The Partnership for Assessment of Readiness for College and Careers (PARCC) is the state assessment and accountability measure for Illinois students enrolled in a public school district.
-PARCC assesses the New Illinois Learning Standards Incorporating the Common Core and will be administered to students in English Language Arts and mathematics.
-PARCC assessments in English Language Arts and mathematics will be administered to all students in grades 3-8, according to their current grade level and at high school according to course enrollment.
+Illinois Assessment for Readiness (IAR) – The Illinois Assessment for Readiness is the state assessment and accountability measure for Illinois students enrolled in a public school district.
+The IAR assesses the New Illinois Learning Standards Incorporating the Common Core and will be administered to students in English Language Arts and mathematics.
+The IAR assessments in English Language Arts and mathematics will be administered to all students in grades 3-8, according to their current grade level.

 Illinois State Science Assessment – The Illinois Science Assessment is designed to measure student learning on the new Illinois Science Standards incorporating the Next Generation Science Standards (NGSS) that were adopted in 2014.
 For grades 5 and 8, test items are aligned to physical science, life science, earth/space science and engineering.